tappasarn/source-control-hands-on-workshop/README.md

 ## Files status
 ### Untracked Files
-Untracked files are those files that are not recognized by Git.
-On our case, Git has just been added into the project that is the reason why it does not know any of the files here.
+Untracked files are files that are not recognized by Git.
+In our case, Git has just been added into the project that is the reason why it does not know any of the files here.

 ### Tracked Files
 Tracked files are files that Git keeps track of.
 In order for Git to start tracking the files, using `git add <file_path>` command.